 This article describes how to manage Databricks clusters, including displaying, editing, starting, terminating, deleting, controlling access, and monitoring performance and logs.

-To display the clusters in your workspace, click Compute in the sidebar.
+To view the clusters in your workspace, click Compute in the sidebar.

-At the left side are two columns indicating if the cluster has been pinned and the status of the cluster:
+On the left side are two columns indicating if the cluster has been pinned and the status of the cluster.
+Hover over the status to get more information.

-You can pin a cluster from the cluster list or the cluster detail page:
+Admins can pin a cluster from the cluster list or the cluster detail page by clicking the pin icon.

-You can also invoke the Pin API endpoint to programmatically pin a cluster.
+You can also invoke the Clusters API endpoint to pin a cluster programmatically.

 Sometimes it can be helpful to view your cluster configuration as JSON.
-This is especially useful when you want to create similar clusters using the Clusters API 2.0.
-When you view an existing cluster, simply go to the Configuration tab, click JSON in the top right of the tab, copy the JSON, and paste it into your API call.
-JSON view is ready-only.
+This is especially useful when you want to create similar clusters using the Clusters API.
+When you view an existing cluster, go to the Configuration tab, click JSON in the top right of the tab, copy the JSON, and paste it into your API call.
+JSON view is read-only.

-You can also invoke the Edit API endpoint to programmatically edit the cluster.
+You can edit a cluster configuration from the cluster details UI.
+You can also invoke the Clusters API endpoint to edit the cluster programmatically.

 Notebooks and jobs that were attached to the cluster remain attached after editing.